 Silver coating or Aluminum Asphalt paint is used to coat Asphalt based roofs to protect against ultraviolet rays.
 These roofs are the old Hot Tar roof systems and then also the Modified Bitumen membranes.
 Both these roof systems are Asphalt based, and the Aluminum Asphalt paint is compatible with it.

-The purpose for this paint is to protect the roof against ultraviolets.
-Aluminum flakes are mixed into an asphalt based solvent, making it reflective, and that is what gives the appearance of silver.
+The purpose of this paint is to protect the roof against ultraviolet.
+Aluminum flakes are mixed into an asphalt-based solvent, making it reflective, and that is what gives the appearance of silver.

 Ceramic or mineral coatings and Aluminum Asphalt Paint serves the same purpose